WeAreSoftwareFounder/WeAreSoftwareFounder/README.md

-# Welcome to [Your Name]'s GitHub Profile! 👋
+# Welcome to WeAreSoftWareFounder's GitHub Profile! 👋

 Hi there!
-I'm Kirk, a passionate Software Engineer with a knack for building scalable application and web apps🚀
+I'm Kirk, a passionate Software Engineer with a knack for building scalable applications and web apps🚀

 ---